 Click to see feedback.

-For John David Morley's (English writer and novelist) response and critical comments on my creative autobiographical PhD, see pages.
+For John David Morley's (English novelist) response and critical comments on my creative autobiographical PhD, see pages.

 INTRODUCTION TO MY THESIS